pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 The first thing we need to do is include the `Elasticsearch::Model` functionality inside our model.
-Additionally, the `Elasticsearch::Model::Callbacks` ensures that Elastic Search indexes are updated when a record is created or updated.
+Additionally, the `Elasticsearch::Model::Callbacks` ensures that Elasticsearch indexes are updated when a record is created or updated.

 ```ruby
 class Article < ActiveRecord::Base